DMHAS Deaf, Hard of Hearing or Deafblind Programs and Services (DHOH)

 American Sign Language (ASL) Public Service Announcements:

-The Connecticut Department of Mental Health and Addiction Services (DMHAS) complies with Title II of the Americans with Disabilities Act (ADA) and other federal laws as well as Connecticut Statutes.
+The Connecticut Department of Mental Health and Addiction Services (DMHAS) complies with Connecticut Statutes and Federal laws including the Americans with Disabilities Act (ADA).

 - Capitol Region Mental Health Center (CRMHC), Hartford